- Torch Artist

 It Changed My Life

-The really great thing about working for Erin?
-When she sees that you’re really keen on something and that you’re willing to work at it, she’ll do whatever she can to make it happen.
+The really great thing about working at The Melting Point?
+We’re given an abundance of creative freedom to pursue the aspects of glass that interest us the most.
 What started out as a part-time job, turned into a full-time position, which turned into a career as a professional glassblower.

 Accelerated Learning Curve